comp-journalism/commentIQ/CommentAPIcode/README.md

 host=
 database=
 ```
-Edit the database.ini file and fill in your credential for MySQL database connection
+Edit the database.ini file and fill in your credentials for your MySQL database connection
 #### example
 ```sh
 [credentials]